-The noise floor of the ADS8341 itself is extremely low, as can be seen from Figures 10 thru 13, and is much lower than competing A/D converters.
-The ADS8341 was tested at both 5V and 2.7V and in both the internal and external clock modes.
-A low-level DC input was applied to the analog input pins and the converter was put through 5,000 conversions.
-The digital output of the A/D converter will vary in output code due to the internal noise of the ADS8341.
-This is true for all 16-bit SAR-type A/D converters.
+The noise floor of the ADS8345 itself is rather low (see Figures 10 and 11).
+The ADS8345 was tested at both 5V and 2.7V, and in both the internal and external clock modes.
+A low-level DC input was applied to the analog-input pins and the converter was put through 5000 conversions.
+The digital output of the A/D converter will vary in output code due to the internal noise of the ADS8345.
+This is true for all 16-bit, SARtype, A/D converters.
 Using a histogram to plot the output codes, the distribution should appear bell-shaped with the peak of the bell curve representing the nominal code for the input value.
 The $\pm 1\sigma$ , $\pm 2\sigma$ , and $\pm 3\sigma$ distributions will represent the 68.3%, 95.5%, and 99.7%, respectively, of all codes.
-The transition noise can be calculated by dividing the number of codes measured by 6 and this will yield the $\pm 3\sigma$ distribution or 99.7% of all codes.
+The transition noise can be calculated by dividing the number of codes measured by 6 and this will yield the $\pm 3\sigma$ distribution, or 99.7%, of all codes.
 Statistically, up to 3 codes could fall outside the distribution when executing 1000 conversions.
-The ADS8341, with < 3output codes for the $\pm 3\sigma$ distribution, will yield a $< \pm 0.5$ LSB transition noise at 5V operation.
-Remember, to achieve this low noise performance, the peak-to-peak noise of the input signal and reference must be $< 50 \mu V$ .
+The ADS8345, with 5 output codes for the $\pm 3\sigma$ distribution, will yield a < $\pm 0.83$ LSB transition noise at 5V operation.
+Remember, to achieve this low-noise performance, the peak-to-peak noise of the input signal and reference must be $< 50\mu$ V.